-Glenn Hendrix is the chair of Arnall Golden Gregory LLP, an AmLaw 200 firm with offices in Atlanta and Washington DC.
-He has served as an arbitrator or counsel in international arbitration proceedings administered by the ICC, ICDR, JAMS, MKAS, the SCC and other arbitral institutions and is also experienced in litigation ancillary to such proceedings, including actions for emergency relief, proceedings to enforce arbitral agreements and awards, and petitions for evidence under 28 USC § 1782.
+Glenn Hendrix is the chair of Arnall Golden Gregory LLP, an AmLaw 200 firm with offices in Atlanta and Washington, DC.
+He has served as an arbitrator or counsel in international arbitration proceedings administered by the ICC, ICDR, JAMS, MKAS and other arbitral institutions and is also experienced in litigation ancillary to such proceedings, including actions for emergency relief, proceedings to enforce arbitral agreements and awards, and petitions for evidence under 28 USC Section 1782.

 Glenn has authored numerous pieces on international commercial dispute resolution issues, including chapters in International Commercial Arbitration Practice in the 21st Century, International Litigation Strategies & Practice Private Law, Private International Law & Judicial Cooperation in the EU-US Relationship, and Assessing the Value of Law in Transition Economies.

 Glenn was born in England and graduated from New College (BA) and Emory University School of Law (JD with distinction; Order of the Coif ).